OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/05-Testing_for_Cross_Site_Request_Forgery.md

 ## How to Test

 Audit the application to ascertain if its session management is vulnerable.
-If session management relies only on client side values (information available to the browser), then the application is vulnerable.
-"Client side values” refers to cookies and HTTP authentication credentials (Basic Authentication and other forms of HTTP authentication; not form-based authentication, which is an application-level authentication).
+If session management relies only on client-side values (information available to the browser), then the application is vulnerable.
+"Client-side values” refers to cookies and HTTP authentication credentials (Basic Authentication and other forms of HTTP authentication; not form-based authentication, which is an application-level authentication).

 Resources accessible via HTTP GET requests are easily vulnerable, though POST requests can be automated via JavaScript and are vulnerable as well; therefore, the use of POST alone is not enough to correct the occurrence of CSRF vulnerabilities.